 Are there any costs?

 Although the apprenticeship program is tuition-free, there are some costs.
-These include Union Dues (usually $20/month), books (approximately $160 over the term of the apprenticeship) and the cost of the hand tools that are needed for school and work.
+These include Union Dues (usually around $20/month), and the cost of the hand tools that are needed for school and work.
 The tools could cost from $200 to upwards of $300.

 Are there any benefits?